 The CCH report is critical to the decision-making process.
 A VR counselor should not approve a vocational goal for any occupation requiring a license that the Texas Department of Licensing and Regulation (TDLR) has determined would be prohibited to individuals with criminal backgrounds.
 The VR counselor should discuss other vocational goals with the customer if the customer has a criminal history that precludes a licensed profession.
 If an occupation requires a license not issued by TDLR, the VR counselor must contact the appropriate licensing entity to determine if it is feasible for the customer to be licensed.

-The steps below must be followed by the VR counselor in documenting a CCH:

-Enter a case note reflecting the guidance and counseling offered to the customer about his or her selection of vocational goal and the need for a CCH before agreement on the IPE.

-Enter in ReHabWorks (RHW) a case note with the subject "CCH" confirming that a CCH was requested using the procedure indicated and why it was requested.

-When the implications of CCH have been discussed with the customer, document how the results will affect the selection of the vocational goal.
-Do not cut and paste or list the specific details (that is, the dates and types of convictions) obtained from the CCH in a case note.

-Additional case notes must be entered every time the sealed CCH is opened for review.
-The case note must document the date that the CCH was rereviewed, by whom, and for what purpose.
+Refer to B-405-4 Evaluating and Documenting Computerized Criminal History Results for policy and procedure on documenting and storing a CCH.

 VR receives customer criminal history records from the Texas Department of Public Safety (DPS) on the assurance that the records will:

 be used for rehabilitation purposes only; and